amzn/amzn-drivers/kernel/linux/rpm/README-rpm.txt

 source rpm (src.rpm) kmod package for installing the Amazon Elastic Adapter kernel driver on a Red Hat Enterprise Linux (RHEL) compatible distribution.
-Currently this script supports building source rpms which build and install on RHEL version 6.x and 7.x.
+Currently this script supports building source rpms which build and install on RHEL versions 7.x, 8.x and 9.x.

 PRE-REQUISITES